This document is unfinished - there is a bunch of other tools to be documented ...

 when asked for its slot values).
 Therefore, periodical checks are disabled

-However, periodical checks can be enabled via the 'Start Monitoring' menu item.
+However, periodical checks can be enabled explicitly via the "Start Monitoring" menu item.

-To force an update (for example, after a collection has changed its
+To force a single update (for example, after a collection has changed its

 size) click on the